ImperialCollegeLondon/rcds_introduction_sampling_hypothesis_testing/chapter2/README.md

 # Set up seaborn for prettier plots
 sns.set(style = "whitegrid")

-# Central Limit Theorem (CLT) .....................................................................
+# Central Limit Theorem (CLT)
 print("The central limit theorem (CLT)")

 # We simulate 1,000 samples of size 30 for both dice rolls.
-# For each sample, we calculate the mean and store it.
+Calculate and store the mean for each sample.
-# We then plot the distribution of these sample means, should approximate a normal distribution centered around the true mean.
+# The distribution of these sample means should approximate a normal distribution centered around the true mean.

 # Parameters
 sample_size = 30 # Size of each sample